infinitered/ramdasauce/README.md

 RS.isWithin(1, 2, 2)        // is the 3rd parameter within the range of 1st through 2nd?
 RS.isNotWithin(1, 2, 100)   // is the 3rd parameter not within the range of 1st through 2nd?
-RS.eqLength([1,2,3], 'abc') // tests 2 things to see if their length properties are the same
+RS.eqLength([1,2,3], 'abc') // tests 2 things to see if their length properties are the same RS.startsWith('h', 'hi')    // does a string start with another string?
+RS.endsWith('i', 'hi')      // does a string end with another string?

 // --- Impure Randomness ---
 RS.random(68, 70)           // a random number from the min to the max included